vinland-technology/flict-obsolete/doc/manual.md

 Print a simple help message.

+### ```--version, -v```

+Print version number and (c) information.

 ### ```--debug, -d```

 Enable debug messages.
-This is intended for our develoeprs.
+This is intended for our developers.

 ### ```--debug-class, -dc```

 Set which class to debug.
-This is intended for our develoeprs.
+This is intended for our developers.

 ### ```--debug-component-licenses, -dcl```